sailpoint-oss/developer.sailpoint.com/products/idn/tools/sdk/typescript.md

 The `limit` specifies the total number of results you can return, 100.
 The following unlabeled number, 10, refers to the `increment`, the number of records per page.
 For example, changing the `limit` to 50 and the following "10" to 5 would change the request to return a total of 50 records, 5 at a time.

 You can also provide an `initialOffset` value to specify the record number to start the request on.
 For example, you can provide add `{initialOffset: 11}` to start getting accounts from 11 instead of 0.

+To find out whether an endpoint supports pagination, refer to its documentation.
+Any API supporting pagination lists the optional query parameters detailed in [Paginating Results](https://developer.sailpoint.com/idn/api/standard-collection-parameters/#paginating-results).

 ### Search